Professional Program in Screenwriting

 50% refund after October 3, 2016, and up to and including first day of third week of classes (October 10, 2016)

 0% refund after October 10, 2016

-If you are a non-native English speaking student, please be advised that our writing programs are intensive and that all work must be submitted in English.
+If you are a non-native English-speaking student, please be advised that our professional programs are intensive and that all work must be practiced in English.
+A sufficient command of the English language is necessary to participate in our courses.
 A TOEFL score of 560 (paperbased) or 87 (internet based iBT) will be necessary to participate in this course.

 If you have any questions, please send an email to firstname.lastname@example.org.